hanabi/hanabi.github.io/README.md

   * At the beginning of the game, Alice goes first.
   * Bob has a red 3 and a red 2 (on slots 1 and 2 respectively).
   * Cathy has a red 1 on slot 1 (in *Finesse Position*).
-  * Alice clues Bob reds (as an *Out-of-Order Reverse Finesse*).
+  * Alice clues Bob red (as an *Out-of-Order Reverse Finesse*).
 The focus of the clue is the red 3 on slot 1.
   * Bob sees the red 1 on Cathy's *Finesse Position*, so he has to respect that it could be *Reverse Finesse*.
 Bob discards.
   * Cathy blind-plays red 1.
   * Alice must now give a *Fix Clue* to Bob, or else red 3 will be misplayed as red 2.